 This course emphasizes the development and treatment of major themes and ideas in the works of significant American authors.
 Such representative writers as Bradford, Edwards, Franklin, Hawthorne, Poe, Melville, Emerson, Thoreau, Twain, James, Dickinson, Faulkner, Hemingway, Steinbeck and others are read.
 Understanding, appreciation, and the influence of the assigned readings is emphasized along with intellectual, social and political contexts.

 Note: IAI English majors should be aware that universities may not accept elective literature courses other than British and American survey courses for the major when transferring.
+Recommended Prereq: C or better in ENG085 or

-Recommended Prereg: C or better in ENG085 or ENG095 or placement by appropriate measures into college-level English.
+Recommended Prereq: C or better in ENGOSS or ENGOSS or placement by appropriate measures into college-level English.